The following professionals lent their expertise to this article:

 Can you claim CNA classes on taxes?

-Chances are that you can; there are two programs available that could lower your total federal tax bill: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
+There are two programs available that could lower your total federal tax bill: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
 The AOTC offers a tax credit of up to $2,500 annually for qualifying education expenses to students during the first four years of their pursuit of a degree or other recognized education credential.
 The LLC offers a tax credit (up to $2,000 per tax year) for qualifying tuition and related expenses.
 Other federal and state tax benefits may also be available.
-Just be sure to review all program details carefully.

 Do CNAs get tuition reimbursement?